devesh25r/Digital-Nurture-JavaFSE-6386324/README.md

 Week 5:
 All the mandatory hands-on completed within deadline.
 - There are two separate projects named account & loan with the output screenshots attached for both.

+Week 6:
+All the mandatory hands-on completed within deadline.
+- All projects are completed with different folders alongwith their respective output screenshots.